MEDI-CAL IN 2021

 (2) CONVERT (To an Exempt Asset): Use liquid assets to purchase an exempt new car, or a home.

 (3) TRANSFER (Out of Medi-Cal Recipient’s Estate): There is a penalty for transfer or “giving away” without consideration.
-This must be done very carefully with an attorney’s guidance.
+If there is a question of giving away money (for example, to children, this must be done very carefully and only with an attorney’s guidance.

 THE THREE STAGES OF MEDI-CAL